alastria/DOME-blockchain_connector-dlt_interface/README.md

 # Introduction
 The DLT Adapter, also referred to as the DLT Interface is a component used by the Blockchain Connector to interact with the Blockchain technology in a transparent way.
 It is provided as a REST API.

-It is built using TypeScript 4.7.4 with express 4.17.3. **Keep in mind that this is a WIP and it is not production-ready yet**.
+It is built using TypeScript 4.7.4 with express 4.17.3.
+It interacts with the blockchain through the smart contracts provided in https://github.com/alastria/DOME-blockchain_smart_contracts/tree/main. **Keep in mind that this is a WIP and it is not production-ready yet**.

 ## Main features:
 - Blockchain node selection for all the Blockchain interaction.